artemdemo/morphing-carousel-ionic/readme.md

 Morph carousel is an ionic plugin that allows you to add carousel to your application.

-Plugin have two pre-installed themes
+Plugin has two pre-installed themes

 Black